TaygaHoshi/tt-project/Character - Paths/Path of Shamans.md

 |   8   |                  |
 |   9   |                  |
 |  10   |                  |
-## Medium Base Health
+## Low Base Health
-Your base health is 70.
+Your base health is 60.

 ## Blessing Prayers
 By spending 2 energy you can pray for a creature's well-being as an action, healing them for (10 + P).
 You can then continue your prayers as a rapid action, healing the creatures adjacent to that creature for half that.